Hexagon/pup/docs/service.md

 # 5. Run pup at boot

+***

+This section covers three options for running Pup at boot: using [Docker](#using-docker) (for Mac, Windows, and Linux), a [systemd user service](#using-a-systemd-user-service) (for Linux), and [Launchd](#using-launchd-on-macos) (for macOS).

+Docker is a platform for running applications in containers, and it is the preferred way of running Pup instances.
+Systemd and Launchd are service managers for Linux and macOS, respectively.

+> **Note** If you just need to start a single process and keep it alive, you probably don't need Pup at all.
+Just follow these instructions and replace the command for Pup with your own application entrypoint.

 ## Using Docker

 Docker is a platform for running applications in containers.
 A container is a lightweight, standalone, and executable package of software that includes everything needed to run an application.
 Docker provides an easy way to package and distribute applications.